Patients Rights & Responsibilities

 Swedish Medical Group (clinics)

-You also have the right to contact the Washington State Department of Health, or the Joint Commission Office of Quality and Patient Safety, or Det Norske Veritas (Issaquah Campus only).
+You also have the right to contact the Washington State Department of Health, the Joint Commission Office of Quality and Patient Safety, or for Cherry Hill and Issaquah Campuses: Det Norske Veritas.

 Washington State Department of Health